Skip to contents

 #> $block_length

-The intervals are empirical predictive intervals based on the stored bootstrap forecast draws.
+The intervals are empirical prediction intervals based on the stored residual- resampling forecast draws.

 Summary Output

-The same bootstrap run also feeds into summary().
+The same uncertainty configuration also feeds into summary().

 summary(boot_model)